European green woodpecker: Breeding

 The nesting hole is larger but similar to those of the other woodpeckers.
 It may be a few feet above the ground or at the top of a tall tree; oaks, beeches, willows and fruit trees are the preferred nest trees in western and central Europe, and aspens in the north.
 The hole may be excavated in sound or rotten wood, with an entrance hole of 60 × 75 mm.
 The cavity inside may be 150 mm wide and up to 40 cm deep and the work is performed mostly by the male over 15–30 days.
 Some tree holes are used for breeding for more than 10 years, but not necessarily by the same pair.

 There is a single brood of four to six white eggs, measuring 31 × 23 mm and weighing 8.9 g each, of which 7% is shell.
 After the last egg is laid, they are incubated for 19–20 days by both parents taking shifts of between 1.5 and 2.5 hours.
 The chicks are naked and altricial at hatching and fledge after 21–24 days.

 Food and feeding

 The main food of the European green woodpecker is ants of the genera Lasius and Formica for which it spends much of its time foraging on the ground, though other insects and small reptiles are also taken occasionally.
 The bird's distinctive, elongated, cylindrical droppings often consist entirely of ant remains.
 At ant nests, it probes into the ground and licks up adult ants and their larvae.
 They have tongues that wrap to the back of their head.
-Green woodpeckers will often forage in short grazed or mown permanent grasslands where the availability of ant nests is high.